kmyohan0/C-Unix/README.md

 # Class Descriptions

 ## __Parser__:
 This class will translate user's composite inputs into executable commands for the Linux system.
 Essentially it means that it will branch down into commands, arguments, and connectors, and store them as a tree.
 After that, it will run the execute function from the root, followed by the left then right.
+This will not be a class that is a sub-class of Base class like most of the token classes, instead it will utilize our token classes so that it can parse the user’s commands into the right “tokens”.
+Since parser class will handle most of the shell functions, it is really essential to build a coherent, flexible base class.

 ## __Base__:
-This class is going to be a super class for all tokens.
-It will set up getters and setters for left and right processes, and provide a general execute function that handles all Linux commands (i.e. cd, ls, etc.)
+This class is going to be a super class for all of our following tokens classes.
+It will set up getters and setters for left and right processes, and provide a general execute function that handles all Linux commands (i.e. cd, ls, etc.).
+This base class is especially important because it follows the composite design pattern, and allows for future scaling.
+With new tokens that will surely be added in the future, it allows us to scale up really easily by inheriting from this Base class for all token classes that we will write.

 ## __Test__:
 This class will handle all the test classes that we make.
-This class will input general test cases, edge cases, and possibly incorrect cases so that we can test the functionality of our code.
+This will input a generic case, edge cases, and possibly incorrect cases so that we can actually figure out how the code is working or which part is not working.
+Testing class will use google test (Gtest), and thus it will be essential to know what specific outcome will be.
+So one possible idea is to have another person to actually use pure linux terminal, and code the desired code and set outcome as Gtest ”expected”.

-## __Executable__:
-This class handles all the executables.
-That means it will handle all Linux commands such as cd, ls, etc.

 ## __Token(Connectors)__:
-Token class will represent the order of the commands that a user inputs.
-In execution, it means that each token class will have an order of operation and also be dependent on the previous process.
+Token class will represent the order of the commands that the user has inputted.
+That means, each token classes will have an order of operation and also be dependent by previous process.
+Since this class is derived from base class, it will have a specific `execute()` function for each token class.
+It will be important that when dealing with connector token classes, we need to make sure that we are using `virtual` function for base class so that when we execute the command from the root of the tree, it can come down to specific connector classes.

   * __And__: We would require a waitPid() command because concerning the connector &&, the left process or child, must be completed before the right child is run.
 Similar to an if then statement, if the left child process can be completed, then run the right child process.
 If the left child process can't be completed, don't run the right child process.